Liz Prine Memorial Fund

 It is the Liz Prine Fund Committee’s hope that each grant recipient will find themselves able to reach out and help someone else at some point in the future, and to keep alive Liz’s legacy of support for women in crisis and transition.
 If you find yourself able to give back in any amount, your gift will go directly to another woman in need.
 For information about applying for a Liz Prine grant, please call (412) 255-1488.

-To donate to the Liz Prine Memorial Fund, please click the button below.
-For information about donating to the Liz Prine Fund, contact Ginny Giles.
+To donate to the Liz Prine Memorial Fund, select it under “Choose Your Impact” at checkout at the button below.
+For more information about donating to the Liz Prine Fund, contact Ginny Giles.